santiagosayshey/website/docs/Profiles/Transparent.md

 ## Overview

-A data driven, dynamic profile focused on delivering the best balance between Quality, File Size and Universality.
+A data driven, dynamic profile focused on delivering a balance between quality, efficiency and universality.

-"Transparent" evolves continually to select the release most likely to attain a 'Golden Popcorn' status.
-Rather than being bound by isolated audio or video quality metrics, this profile places trust in the reputations and track records of release groups.
+This profile tries to select the release most likely to attain a 'Golden Popcorn' status.
+Rather than being bound by audio or video quality metrics, this profile places trust in the reputations of release groups.
 By leveraging a unique metric, the [Golden Popcorn Performance Index](../Wiki/Golden%20Popcorn%20Performance%20Index.md) (GPPi), "Transparent" harnesses historical data to identify release groups known for their consistent output of quality encodes.

 ### Installation

 Review the guide on [Importing Profiles & Custom Formats](../Wiki/Importing%20Profiles%20&%20Custom%20Formats.md) to import the necessary custom formats and profiles inside your Radarr installation.

-### Custom Formats

-The links in each of the score breakdowns are provided for you to tinker with if you want to modify them to suit your needs!
-They are not needed if you want to simply import the profile as is.
+When prompted to select a profile, choose transparent.

 ## Score Breakdown

+A breakdown of each of the internal tiers can be found here: [Release Group Tiers](../Wiki/Release%20Group%20Tiers.md)

 ### 1080p Only